 In Gloucester Resources Limited v Minister for Planning and Groundswell Gloucester NSWLEC 7, Chief Justice Brian Peston stated that “The Project is not in the public interest and contrary to the principles of ecologically sustainable development (ESD), including intergenerational equity and improved valuation, pricing and incentive mechanisms, because, in order to ensure that the rise in global temperatures will be limited to below 1.5°C to 2°C above preindustrial levels, the Project should not be approved at this time”.

 Although the court’s jurisdiction is limited to NSW, the decision sets precedents that could have wide-reaching consequences for the viability of all fossil fuel-dependent industries in Australia.
 Law firm Corrs noted that “It is possible that the increasing recognition of causative links between fossil fuel developments and climate change could pave the way for future compensation claims of the kind now being seen in the United States.”

 Meeting growing expectations

-You can read more about Australia’s climate policy settings as they stand and the positions of the major parties ahead of the Federal election, in "Could this election signal the (beginning of the) end of climate policy uncertainty?"
+You can read more about Australia’s climate policy settings as they stand and the positions the major parties took in the lead-up to the 2019 Federal election, in "Could this election signal the (beginning of the) end of climate policy uncertainty?"